home-assistant/home-assistant.io/source/_integrations/xiaomi_ble.markdown

 - Voltage
 - Battery

-It also supports the following classes of binary sensor:
+It also supports the following classes of binary sensors:

 - Light
 - Smoke